dotnet/corefxlab/docs/specs/alcproxies.md

 The first two have their own issues, as we would either need to figure out how to build those proxies on the fly from the IL-Generated `ProxyObject`/`ServerObject`, or lose out on the benefit of versioning compatibility.
 The third option is what `ServerObject` and `ClientObject` intend on setting a framework for; allowing for a (possibly interchangeable) connection framework to be used to send messages to and from the ALCs (or processes).

 There are a few ways we could implement the client/server encoding and messaging.
 The few that I've been looking at are:
-* Add a second `DispatchProxy` that can call across the barrier and keep our abstraction layer.
 * Using `BinaryFormatter` to serialize data across the boundary
 * Similar serialization with `DataContractSerializer`
 * Using gRPC to send objects across

-#### Second `DispatchProxy`
-Making the `ClientObject` a `DispatchProxy` object would work for making calls over ALCs, though not for out-of-process calls.
-It's not the perfect solution, as it would require two `Reflection.Invoke` calls (one from client to server, and one from server to target), but it would allow us to enforce our isolation policy from the custom `ServerObject` being able to mess with our return calls to make sure we were enforcing our constraints (see "ALC Unloading" below).

 #### Binary Serialization
 Using `BinaryFormatter`, types and their information can be serialized and sent across the ALC barrier, and deserialized using a class for decoding, which can then call the specific `TargetObject` methods.